“Eli, no!” Fiona cries as I rush into the cave. Tentatio’s pushed me beyond my limits; it ends now.

 Without stopping, I run straight through the rock wall of the cave; I don’t even notice the constricting pressure on my chest this time.
 I step into a version of the room I’ve only seen a couple times before.
 The Black Pool of Death has grown from the lives that have been lost under my watch.
 I can’t let it grow any more.
 One more death and it will overflow and destroy the city I’ve come to love; and if that happens, it will ultimately consume the world.
 No pressure, right?

 “Tentatio!”
 I bellow into the empty room.

 “Eli Fletcher,” his smooth voice fills the cavern.
 “How good of you to join me.”

 I glare at him as he appears on his stone throne above the opposite end of the pool.
-His perfect smile of bright, white teeth flashes at me mockingly; his eyes burn red as they challenge me to attack, and attack I will; his black, obsidian armor reflects the orange flames of the torches lining the walls.
-I slowly make my way up the steps to meet him face-to-face, but my progress is impeded by an unseen force.
+His perfect smile of bright, white teeth flashes at me mockingly; his eyes burn red as they challenge me to attack; his black, obsidian armor reflects the orange flames of the torches lining the walls.
+I slowly make my way up the steps circling the pool to meet him face-to-face, but my progress is impeded by an unseen force.
 Looking up at him again, his palm is outstretched towards me.
 I grip my sword tighter in my hand and push forward; Tentatio stumbles back, falling onto the seat of his ugly throne.

 “How are you doing this?” he asks in fear.

 “I’m stronger than you now, Tentatio.
 You can’t stop me,” I say arrogantly, which is my first mistake.
 By assuming the power is my own, I weaken myself, but not enough for him to stop me from climbing the steps.